 Conversely, the use of file names, package names or any other easily changed application attribute is not considered suitable as a method of application control.

-To ensure application control has been appropriately implemented, testing should be undertaken on a regular basis to check for misconfigurations of file system permissions and other ways of bypassing application control rules or executing unapproved applications.
+To ensure application control has been robustly implemented, testing should be undertaken on a regular basis to check for misconfigurations of file system permissions and other ways of bypassing application control rules or executing unapproved applications .

 In addition to preventing the execution of unapproved applications, application control can contribute to the identification of attempts by an adversary to execute malicious code.
-This can be achieved by configuring application control to generate event logs for failed execution attempts.
-Such event logs should ideally include information such as the name of the blocked file, the date/time stamp and the username of the user attempting to execute the file.
+This can be achieved by configuring application control to generate event logs for allowed and blocked executions.
+Such event logs should ideally include information such as the name of the file, the date/time stamp and the username of the user attempting to execute the file.